techCarpenter/garage-wiki/ebooks/wishcraft.md

 - After eating, we play outside or work on homework with the kids.
 - After the kids go to bed, Hannah and I exercise and shower in our dual-head master bathroom shower!
 - Then we relax and continue sharing experiences from the day.
 Watch a show or two before turning in to bed.
 We read for 30 minutes to an hour, pray together, and turn off the light.

+---

+### 9b.
+Fantasy Analysis

+#### Indispensable

+- What:
+  - Enjoyable, challenging work
+  - Hiking/walking
+  - Exercise
+- Where:
+  - Easy outdoor access
+  - A private study (desk)
+  - Modest sized home that I own
+- Who:
+  - God
+  - My wife and kids
+  - Family
+  - Close friends

+#### Optional but desirable

+- What:
+  - my own company/business
+  - 4 hour workday
+  - ability to drop work to spend time with family
+- Where:
+  - Work at home
+  - separate workshop from the house
+  - House on large plot of land with forest

+#### Frills

+- What:
+  - dual-head shower in master bathroom
+- Where:
+  - Full wood and metal shop